 An Introduction to Juneteenth

-At InterExchange, our primary mission is to spread cultural awareness.
-Juneteeth, a lesser-known American holiday, is celebrated annually on June 19.
-We see this as an opportunity to educate our participants on an important American tradition.
+Juneteenth, a lesser-known American holiday, is celebrated annually on June 19 and was very important to me growing up.
+As a person who spent many years living and working abroad learning about different cultures and customs, this is a wonderful opportunity for me to help educate our participants on an important American tradition.
 We hope you will enjoy learning about this holiday that has long held special significance in America’s Black communities.

 The End of the Civil War